You are hereHow often do I water marijuana plants?

 If you're growing marijuana in soil or another growing medium like coco coir, you will have to hand-water your plants.
 Watering is an important part of growing cannabis, and knowing how to water your plants will save you a lot of frustration!

-But how often do you water?
+But how often do you give your cannabis water?

 Well, you will want to water your marijuana whenever the top of the soil or growing medium starts to feel dry.
 I like to water when the medium feel dry up to my first knuckle, or about an inch.